dmcadoo/Calculate-Airport-Distance/README.md

 At this point, I would be skeptical of the entire data set of Lat/Lon Departing and Arriving.
 The data would need to be corrected in the internal database, and resampled.

 If the data for Lat/Lon was correct we would then have to calculate distances from airport to airport using a great circle distance trigonometric function.
 I was unaware of how to do this so I googled for the equation.
-Searching stackoverflow for a python version of the equation, I found one that could iterate through the database. running calculation and adding new column "distance" to every row.
+Searching stackoverflow for a python version of the equation, I found one that could iterate through the database running the calculation and adding new column "distance" to every row.